DFriend01/os161_devcontainer/README.md

 # OS161 Devcontainer

 The OS161 devcontainer allows users to install their OS161 source code inside a docker container without the hassle of needing to install on their local host directly.
+It also provides additional features like VS Code tasks that streamline many of the redunant tasks that are common with developing OS161.

 The devcontainer has been tested on WSL2.

 ## How it works

 ### Overview